-In the neck, there are seven vertebrae that are part of the spine.
+In the neck, seven vertebrae are part of the spine.
 In between the neck bones, spinal discs allow the neck and spine to bend and flex comfortably.

 When there is trauma to this area, damage to the bones or spinal discs can also result in nerve damage around the spine.
 Neck injuries can be minor or can be life-threatening, depending on the seriousness of the accident.

 There are several different reasons people can sustain a neck injury.
-Car accidents are a leading reason resulting in enormous cost for medical care, disability claims, lost wages, and injury lawsuits.
-Every years, thousands of victim die from serious neck injuries and thousands more suffer significant spinal cord damage.
+Car accidents are a leading reason resulting in enormous costs for medical care, disability claims, lost wages, and injury lawsuits.
+Every year, thousands of victims die from serious neck injuries and thousands more suffer significant spinal cord damage.

 Common Types of Neck Injuries